NurseQ/Programming-and-Scripting/README.md

 ## Exercises for Programming and Scripting
+The following list are exercises and assignments for the course Programming and Scripting.

 * **Exercise 1 and 2**- firstLast.py
 * **Exercise 3**- collatz.py
 * **Exercise 4**- euler.py